Coming Back to Yourself: Healing After Narcissistic and Emotional Abuse

 You can begin to rebuild it by:

-Validating your feelings instead of pushing them away
+• Allowing your feelings instead of dismissing them

 Small moments of self-honoring add up.